On the first two eigenvalues of regular graphs: Introduction

 \section{Introduction}

 Throughout the paper, let $G = (V, E)$ be a simple graph with $n(G)$ vertices and $m(G)$ edges.
 Let $A_G$ denote its adjacency matrix, and let $\mu_1(G), \mu_2(G), \cdots$ denote the largest, second largest, etc. eigenvalue of $A_G$.
-A well known theorem of Tur\'{a}n states that
+The well-known Tur\'{a}n's theorem can be concisely stated as

 where $\omega(G)$ is the clique number, the size of the largest clique in $G$.

 In 2002, Nikiforov \cite{N02}, strengthening previous work of Wilf \cite{W86}, proved a spectral analog of Tur\'{a}n's theorem.
 Nikiforov showed that